ryanatkn/gro/src/gen/README.md

 The `gro gen` task allows us to enhance our projects with convention-based code generation (codegen) techniques.

 Why?
-Codegen can produce game-changing results for UX and DX, especially around performance, flexibility, consistency, and development speed.
+Codegen can produce cool results and eternal pain.
+Used well, they can improve performance, flexibility, consistency, and development speed.
-As developers, automating our work is a natural and indispensable power, and `gro gen` brings automation deeper into our code authoring workflows.
+As developers, automating our work is a natural thing to do, and whether or not it's a wise thing to do,
+`gro gen` can bring automation deeper into our code authoring workflows.

 By convention, `gro gen` looks through `src/` for any TypeScript files with `.gen.` in the file name,